isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Prevention of logical confusion leading to errors.
-If the non-`const` data members don't have the same access level, the type is confused about what it's trying to do.
+If the non-`const` data members don’t have the same access level, the type is confused about what it’s trying to do.
 Is it a type that maintains an invariant or simply a collection of values?

 ##### Discussion